Who is Ryan Neal? Meet Jamal Adams’ injury replacement who sealed the Seahawks’ win vs. the Cowboys

 “I honestly can’t even walk you through the past 24 hours,’’ he said.
 “I was walking into meetings thinking I was still on the practice squad, and next thing I know, I’m starting on a couple of special teams, and I’m like, ‘All right, here we go, I’m back to doing my job, come in and give it my best effort.’

 “You never know.
 This is a game where somebody goes down and you’re the next man up.
-You have to come in.”
+You have to come in. … You just never know when it’s your moment so I always stay ready and stay working.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.